Taking applications for summer 2023. Apply on CyHire

 When applying, be prepared to submit a resume and cover letter addressing your reasons for applying, what your past experiences will bring to the internship (employment, education, volunteer work, etc.), what you hope to gain from the internship, and how this internship will support your professional and educational goals.

-ISU Student Eligibility - Summer 2023
+ISU Student Eligibility for Summer 2023

 You must be in good academic standing to apply for and participate in this internship.
 Accumulative GPA of at least 2.5 is required.